What Can You Do About Lost Customers?

 Losing customers is never pleasant.
-You have probably experienced it before; a customer cancelling her subscription, choosing another product over your’s or firing you following a bad experience.
+You’ve probably experienced it before; a customer canceling her subscription, choosing another product over yours, or firing you following a bad experience.

 Though unpleasant, every lost customer left for a reason.
-They possess valuable information on how to prevent the next one for leaving, making them a resource you cannot overlook.
+They possess valuable information on how to prevent the next one from leaving, making them a resource you cannot overlook.

-In the following, we will dig into exactly why you need a strategy for churning customers and how you can start working with lost customers.
+In the following, we’ll dig into exactly why you need a strategy for churning customers and how you can start working with lost customers.

-First, let’s take a look at why addressing the part of the customer base that fire us is so important.
+First, let’s take a look at why addressing the part of the customer base that fires us is so important.
 Let’s start with the monetary part of it.

-What it also tells us, however, is that early churn decrease revenue streams dramatically.
+What it also tells us, however, is that early churn decreases revenue streams dramatically.
 Let’s say you lose your customer after the third service visit.
-You don’t just miss revenue from the fourth, fifth and sixth service visit.
-You miss all future revenue streams including future car purchases and related service visits.
-Furthermore, you would have to acquire another customer, which is 5 to 25 times more expensive than retaining an existing one.
+You don’t just miss revenue from the fourth, fifth, and sixth service visit, you miss all future revenue streams including future car purchases and related service visits.
+Furthermore, you would have to acquire another customer, which is five to 25 times more expensive than retaining an existing one.

-Losing a customer equals losing all futures revenue streams coming from this particular customer — not just a few — which could add up to millions
+Losing a customer equals losing all future revenue streams coming from this particular customer — not just a few.
+This could add up to millions.

 Performing well on specific customer expectations will increase the duration of the customer’s lifecycle, thus keeping the customer in your business for longer.
 Consequently, preventing customer churn or increasing retention will dramatically increase revenue streams and utilize your customer base much better.

 With the economy of losing a customer all set, let’s move on to the strategic part and how you can turn a loss into a win.
 In that regard, it’s important to realize one thing.
 Customers don’t churn because of unfortunate or random reasons, they fire you because you don’t meet their expectations accordingly.